alloc/jumpgen/docs/api/context.md

 The `options` argument may be an object that may include:

 - `cause`: One or more files to blame for this call.
 Also known as associative watching, this is useful when third party code is accessing files in a way you can't control.
-Learn more in the [File Blaming](../advanced.md#file-blaming) section.
+Learn more in the [Blamed Files](../advanced.md#blamed-files) section.

 ### `fs.write(path, content)`